 - If bubbles are present in cured piece, use a razor blade to pop the bubbles and create an open cavity.
 Mix a small amount of epoxy to fill in those holes; let cure for 5 hours then re-flood surface.

-Lydia Nordhoff is the creator of Lydi Out Loud, a blog where she loves to share her passions in crafting, DIY and entertaining.
-She has been featured on House Beautiful, Good Housekeeping, Southern Living, Country Living.com, Brit + Co., Buzz Feed and Somerset Home Magazine.
+Lydia Nordhoff is the creator of Lydi Out Loud, a blog where she shares her adventures in crafting and DIY.
+Lydi Out Loud has been featured on the Home Depot Blog, House Beautiful, Good Housekeeping, Southern Living, Elle Decor, Brit + Co., Buzz Feed, Cricut and Somerset Home Magazine.